 An auto show is a valuable place to get first impressions, compare vehicles side by side and, ultimately, get a better picture of what you next car purchase might be.

-To make the most of the information you gathered and to approach the dealership with confidence, you’ll probably want to follow up your visit with some targeted research.
-Here are some tips for your next car-shopping steps.
+To make the most of the information gathered, here are some tips for your next car-shopping steps.

 Read ratings and reviews

 Check out expert and consumer reviews of the vehicles you’re most interested in.
 Use sources such as Edmunds and Kelley Blue Book to find out their strengths and weaknesses and how they compare to the competition.

 Look up pricing and model options

 See what model options are available, what comes as standard and what extras and packages there may be.
 Review the available colors, too, along with pricing.
 Many automakers will enable you to build and price your car on their website.

 Write a pros and cons list

 Consider putting together a pros and cons list, especially if it’s hard to decide on a clear favorite.
 Comparing the relative merits and shortcomings of each model could help to uncover the best option.

 Some auto shows offer ride-and-drive events where visitors can test models in the grounds of the show or in the area.
 Even if you took part in one of these, visiting a dealership for a test-drive will give you the chance to evaluate the vehicle more thoroughly.
 Take the vehicle on a variety of roads, from highways to city streets, to see how it performs.